 As a new member you will receive, from us, a ‘new member pack.’
 This contains useful fact sheets and booklets to help you keep yourself and your possessions safe along with contact details that you may need, and a Neighbourhood Support Sticker to place on your mailbox or window.

-All members that have registered their email with us get weekly burglary alerts.
+All members who have registered their email with us get weekly burglary alerts.
 These are sent out only to suburbs that have had occurrences of burglary within the week so not getting a burglary alert is a good thing!
 We also send out reminders to help you stay vigilant as well as emails about specific issues that the Police ask us to send out to our members.

 All we ask of you in return is that you help yourself and your neighbours to stay safe and that you keep your groups details up to date with the office.